CarlSargunar/Umbraco-Docker/Article_2.md

 - Using the docker run -v command
 - Using docker compose files (see later in this article)

-In the first part of this series we ran the umbraco website container using this command
+In the first part of this series we ran the Umbraco website container using this command

     docker run --name umbdock -p 8000:80 -v media:/app/wwwroot/media -v logs:/app/umbraco/Logs -e ASPNETCORE_ENVIRONMENT='Staging' --network=umbNet -d umbdock

-This created a volume for the umbraco logs diretory and the media folder - both would persist between restarts.
+This created a volume for the Umbraco logs directory and the media folder - both would persist between restarts.

 # Networks